 I’ve adored Japanese food for well over a decade but in recent years this healthy and varied cuisine has had a surge in popularity.
+Miso is one such ingredients, read on to discover miso health benefits.
 Of course, this increase in popularity has meant that traditionally Japanese ingredients have hit supermarket shelves.
 Now you no longer need to visit specialist stores to load up on sushi rice or seaweed you just need to head down to your local Tesco.

 One ingredient that has been a long time favourite of mine is miso.
 I remember the first time I tasted miso.
 The intense and warming miso soup flooded my taste buds and it was a revelation.
 Not only does it taste great but miso offers a whole host of health benefits which is why the Japanese start the day with a cup of miso.
 Miso is protein rich as it is made from fermented soy beans.
 It contains millions of beneficial bacteria which are known as probiotics.
 It adds a distinct umami flavour to your dishes and can be used in everything from soups to ice-cream.